-- experimentation communities that develop innovative solutions through Agile ways of working;
+- The Agile/disruptive/innovator community that develops innovative solutions through Agile ways of working;

-- expert/execution communities that execute core repeatable business processes, support Agile teams, and share learnings across the organization; and
+- The expert/execution community that executes core repeatable business processes, supports Agile teams, and shares learnings across the organization; and

-- scaling communities that take winning innovations and scale them across the organization, testing for repeatability, defining execution playbooks and aligning resource allocation.
+- The scaling community that takes winning innovations and scales them across the organization, testing for repeatability, defining execution playbooks and aligning resource allocation.